gourshete/gourshete.github.io/_posts/2019-07-18-scopes-in-rails.markdown

 Recently I was calling create method on an active-record model object.
 But it failed in validation, because the provided foreign_key_id was not present in the associated table.
 My first guess was it might be a dangling reference.
  But I was wrong.
 There was a record with this foreign_key_id in its table.
+So what went wrong?
+It was a problem with `default scope` defined on an associated model.

  Let's first understand how scopes work in Rails.
 When we define a scope on an ActiveRecord model